tanishirai/Task_1/README.md

 - All data cleaning was done using Excel built-in features and formulas.
 - No external software or code was used.
-- Screenshots of key steps and dataset can be found in the `screenshots` folder.

 ---